wsydney76/craft4-ddev-starter/README.md

 * Added code for better validation on multi site installs
 * Added frontend tooling that uses Tailwind CSS, Alpine JS, Baguettebox (Lightbox) via Vite/Craft Vite plugin
 * Added custom css for the control panel
-* Added plugins: Contact Form, Element Map (custom), Imager X (optional), SEO Mate, Sprig, Vite
+* Added plugins: Contact Form, Element Map (custom), Content Overview (custom, PoC) Imager X (optional), SEO Mate, Sprig, Vite

 ## Custom Config

 This starter comes with a mix of functionality that is likely to be used in every project.

 * Pages section: We don't use singles, instead dedicated entry sections.
 Main navigation shows children of the homepage.
-  * Home page
+    * Home page.
+One page with slug `__home__` required.
     * News Index: paginated card view of news entries
     * FAQs: FAQs with Alpine JS component
     * Contact: Simple contact form with first party Contact Form plugin
     * Sitemap
     * Search powered by Sprig
     * Default: just heading and blocks
+    * Nav item: Does not have its own content, it creates a primary navigation item that lists its children in a dropdown
+    * Section Index: Create a simple index page for new sections.
+    * Page Template: Create a page that renders a custom page template, e.g. for more specific section indexes with eager loading enabled.
 * News section
 * Legal section.
 Use for privacy, imprint.
 Shown in footer navigation
 * Hero Area: Embedded section.
 This allows hero area/CTA content which can be scheduled precisely, independent of the owning entry.
-* Content Builder field with block types: Heading, Text, Image, Gallery, Quote, Cards, YouTube Video
+* Content Builder field with block types: Heading, Text, Image, Gallery, Quote, Cards, YouTube Video, Dynamic content (custom template)
 * Site Info global inc. contact info
 * Assets with translatable alt text, copyright field
 * SEO via Seomate plugin inc. Json-ld meta data